Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: 3D Gaussian Splatting Representation

 \section{3D Gaussian Splatting Representation}

-Due to the strengths of 3DGS illustrated in Sec.~\ref{sec:related_work}, we reconstruct a richly detailed photo-realistic map using a set of anisotropic 3D Gaussians.
+Due to the strengths of 3DGS illustrated in Sec.~\ref{sec:related_work}, we reconstruct a detailed photo-realistic map using a set of anisotropic 3D Gaussians.
 Each Gaussian is characterized by spatial position $\boldsymbol{\mu} \in \mathbb{R}^3$, scale $\mathbf{S} \in \mathbb{R}^3$, rotation $\mathbf{R} \in \mathbb{R}^{3 \times 3}$, opacity $o \in \mathbb{R}$, and three-degree spherical harmonics coefficients $\mathbf{SH} \in \mathbb{R}^{3 \times 16}$ to encode view-dependent appearance of the scene~\cite{kerbl20233d}.
-Note that we do not compromise map quality for speed by employing isotropic and view-independent Gaussians as prior works~\cite{keetha2024splatam, sun2024mm3dgs}.
+Unlike several prior works~\cite{keetha2024splatam, sun2024mm3dgs}, we do not enforce 3D Gaussians to be isotropic to compromise map quality for speed.
 Instead, we retain the original expressive parameterization~\cite{kerbl20233d} and adopt the acceleration strategies described in Sec.~\ref{sec:mapping} to pursue both quality and efficiency.